 ESSENTIAL OIL BLENDS FOR BATH BOMBS

 I love to buy my oils from Rocky Mountain Oils.
-This company sells pure oils without added cost of MLM marketing or membership requirements.
+This company sells pure oils without the added cost of MLM marketing or membership requirements.

 Always free shipping, always great prices, and always pure.
-And usually they have great freebie or discount offers!
+And usually, they have great freebie or discount offers!
 Be sure to watch for those!

 REJUVENATE BATH BOMB